-If you have been involved in a work related injury or you have fallen ill because of your work, you may be eligible for workers compensation benefits.
+If you live in Providence, RI, and you have been involved in a work related injury or you have fallen ill because of your work, you may be eligible for workers compensation benefits.
 Workers compensation is the oldest form of insurance in the United States.

 Industrial jobs have grown rapidly in the past few years and workplace injuries have become more common, which is why there was a need to have a system in place to deal with the injuries and to compensate workers who suffered from them.

 Before workers’ compensation was established, if an employee suffered a work related injury, they had to sue their employer to pay for medical expenses and recover lost and future wages.

 There are certain requirements that workers must meet in order to qualify for workers compensation benefits.
 Below is a discussion of the requirements.

 How To Know You Are Eligible For Workers Compensation Benefits